 Baked Salmon with Dijon Basil Pesto gets a new flavor from this exquisite sauce.
-Easy to make and ready in minutes, this salmon with Dijon basil pesto is SO incredibly delicious, you’re sure to make it a regular dish in your household!
+Easy to make and ready in minutes, this salmon with dijon basil pesto is SO incredibly delicious, that you’re sure to make it a regular dish in your household!

-A few weeks ago, I had tasted this salmon dish at a food tasting and it was so amazing, I couldn’t get it off my mind.
-Because I make salmon often, I was curious to see if I could come up with this dish and with those amazing flavors.
+A few weeks ago, I tasted this salmon dish at a food-tasting event and it was so amazing that I couldn’t get it off my mind.
+Because I make salmon often, I was curious to see if I could come up with this dish with those amazing flavors.

 I remembered the ingredients were few and simple.
-So after a few attempts, I finally came up with my own version and was very pleased with the results!
-Making salmon with those zesty, tangy flavors I was looking for.
+But after a few attempts, I finally came up with my version and was very pleased with the results!
+Making salmon with zesty, tangy flavors turned out to be fabulous.

 Having fresh basil pesto sauce on hand is essential, I prefer homemade in most of my recipes.
 It tastes so much better and has that freshness that no jar could ever provide.